christopherobin/mage/lib/archivist/Readme.md

 data is already available in the client's caches, it will be returned to the callback immediately without hitting the server.

+The client enables one extra read option that the server doesn't have:

+* maxAge: A number in seconds.
+If a value is available in cache, but was set longer ago than this many seconds, it will not be used.

 ### Setting the expiration time